Last Updated on by Talita

-This means there’s plenty of info out there about the more common spots to visit – Reykjavik, the Golden Circle, the Ring Road.
+This means there’s plenty of info out there about the more common spots to visit – the Ring Road, which has a lot of great hotels, Reykjavik and the Golden Circle.
 But when we found Isafjordur (a tiny town buried deep in a fjord in northwest Iceland) on our upcoming cruise itinerary, we were surprised by how hard it was to find info online about what to do.

 That’s why we wanted to write this article based on what we learned after our visit so you can plan the perfect, active, outdoorsy, and budget-friendly day in Isafjordur of your own.

 Whether you’re visiting Isafjordur independently or on a 1-day Isafjordur cruise stop, I’m sure you’ll still find at least one useful tip in the article below.
 Especially when it comes to how to rent a bike in Isafjordur, visit Isafjord’s abandoned coastal road, or hike to the Troll’s Seat.

 - 1 First things first… for this itinerary, you’ll need to get a bike!

 - 2 What to do in Isafjordur (1-day Isafjordur cruise stop itinerary by bike)